rebcabin/rebcabin.github.com/source/_posts/2012-12-13-fast-arbitrary-non-uniform-randoms.markdown

 * by constructing an explicit inverse in an array -- O(S) space, O(1) time, where S is the sum of the numbers in the array -- the total number of trials imputed in the original distribution -- 39 in our example
 * by my favorite method: [Walker's method of aliases](http://code.activestate.com/recipes/576564-walkers-alias-method-for-random-objects-with-diffe/) -- O(N) space and O(1) time.

 At first glance, this seems ridiculous, but there is a way.
-In a nutshell: paint a dartboard with colors in the given proportions, throw darts, lookup the colors.
+In a nutshell: paint a dartboard with colors in the given proportions, throw darts, lookup the colors (thanks to Terence Spies for this beautiful idea).

 Less metaphorically: imagine that the counts are colored balls distributed in bins: